Killer Frost

-Killer Frost is a name used by several female supervillains and superheroes appearing in comic books published by DC Comics: Crystal Frost, Louise Lincoln, and Caitlin Snow.
-Each different individual in the DC Universe assuming the Killer Frost persona usually has some connection to the superhero Firestorm.
+Killer Frost is the name of several characters appearing in American comic books published by DC Comics.
+All three characters associated with the mantle are metahumans possessing ice powers, and have some connection to the superhero Firestorm.

+The first Killer Frost is Crystal Frost, a misandristic scientist who attempts to kill her former professor Martin Stein for rejecting her romantic advances.
+After Crystal's death, her friend Louise Lincoln takes up the mantle of Killer Frost to seek revenge against Firestorm.
+The New 52 reboot introduced a new Killer Frost named Caitlin Snow, who eventually reforms and joins the Justice League of America as the superhero Frost.

-Various iterations of Killer Frost, primarily Crystal Frost and Louise Lincoln, have appeared in various animated projects and video games, with a majority of them voiced by Jennifer Hale.
-Additionally, Danielle Panabaker portrayed Caitlin Snow and her Killer Frost persona eventually renamed Frost in The CW's Arrowverse franchise, such as the television series The Flash.
+Various iterations of Killer Frost, primarily Crystal Frost and Louise Lincoln, have appeared in various animated projects and video games, primarily voiced by Jennifer Hale.
+Additionally, Danielle Panabaker portrayed Caitlin Snow, Killer Frost (later renamed Frost), and Khione in The CW's Arrowverse franchise, such as the television series The Flash.

 Fictional character biographies

 Crystal Frost

-Crystal Frost was the first incarnation, first appearing in Firestorm #3 (June 1978).
+Crystal Frost is the first incarnation of Killer Frost, first appearing in Firestorm #3 (June 1978).
 While Frost was studying to be a scientist in Hudson University, she fell in love with her teacher Martin Stein.
-While working on a project in the Arctic, Frost was upset to learn that Stein did not reciprocate her feelings; Stein told a fellow researcher that Frost was a withdrawn student and that Stein had merely tried to draw her out of her shell, which Crystal completely misinterpreted.
-Frost accidentally locked herself in a thermafrost chamber but survived, being transformed in a way in which she was able to absorb heat from a living being and project cold and ice.
-Calling herself "Killer Frost", she began her murderous crusade against men and clashed with Firestorm on many occasions.
-Killer Frost eventually died after she absorbed too much energy from Firestorm.
-She has been identified as one of the deceased villains entombed below the Hall of Justice.
-Her body was reanimated as a Black Lantern.
+While working on a project in the Arctic, Frost was upset to learn that Stein did not reciprocate her feelings; Stein told a fellow researcher that Frost was a withdrawn student and that Stein had merely tried to draw her out of her shell, which Crystal misinterpreted.
+Frost accidentally locked herself in a thermafrost chamber but survived, being transformed in a way in which she was able to absorb heat and project cold and ice.
+Calling herself "Killer Frost", she began her murderous crusade against men and battles Firestorm on multiple occasions.

+Frost's friend Louise Lincoln later informs her that her body is deteriorating, which will soon kill her.
+Firestorm is overwhelmed in battle with Killer Frost before Martin Stein convinces him to let Frost absorb his energy, which she believes will sustain her.
+Frost is unable to handle Firestorm's power, which creates a miniature explosion that kills her.

+During the Blackest Night event, Frost is temporarily resurrected as a member of the Black Lantern Corps.